thrushlang/thrushc/COMMANDS.md

 • -cpu [haswell] Specify in LLVM the CPU to optimize.
 • -cpu-features [+sse2,+cx16,+sahf,-tbm] Specify in LLVM the new features of the CPU to use.
 • -emit [llvm-bc|llvm-ir|asm|raw-llvm-ir|raw-llvm-bc|raw-asm|obj|ast|tokens] Compile the code into specified representation.
-• -print [llvm-ir|raw-llvm-ir|tokens] Displays the final compilation on stdout.
+• -print [llvm-ir|raw-llvm-ir|tokens] Displays the final compilation on standard output.
 • -opt [O0|O1|O2|mcqueen] Optimization level.

 JIT Compiler flags:

-• -jit Enable the use of the Just-In-Time Compiler for code execution.
+• -jit Enable the use of the JIT Compiler for code execution.
-• -jit-libc Specify the C runtime to link for code execution via the Just-In-Time Compiler.
+• -jit-libc Specify the C runtime to link for code execution via the JIT Compiler.
-• -jit-link Specify, add, and link an external dynamic library for code execution via the Just-In-Time Compiler.
+• -jit-link Specify, add, and link an external dynamic library for code execution via the JIT Compiler.

 Extra compiler flags: